Boogaerdtth/Python-Superpyy/report.md

 ### CSV module
 Before this assignment I didn't know what a .csv file was.
 I also didn't know that you could open, write and read files with Python.

+### Table module
+This is where it got interesting.
+I couldn't find good documentation how to simply add nice looking tables in the CLI.
+Only after explanation from someone from the education, I finally managed to add some nice tables.

+### Endless possibilities
+I also had a hard time with all the different usecases in which you have to account for in your application.
+Number of things could go wrong, so I had to think of a lot of possibilities what could go wrong.

 Let's just say that I learnt a lot last couple of weeks.
-It was a good exercise
+It was a good exercise.